Data Center Liquid Cooling

 This form of liquid cooling utilizes a targeted heat transfer mechanism, often called a “cold plate” or “heat sink,” mounted directly onto high power rack components to distribute coolant to areas of high thermal power emission.
 This more traditional method of cooling can be incorporated and upgraded more easily as computing needs and components rapidly evolve.
 Within cold plate technology, heat transfer performance can differ dramatically, depending on the internal design for coolant flow, and performance changes are more easily quantifiable.
 Direct-to-chip cooling requires much less capital expense and is suitable for a wide range of applications.

 Mikros Technologies designs microchannel cold plates for the “direct-to-chip” class of liquid cooling solutions.
 Microchannels offer the highest heat transfer performance for localized liquid cooling solutions, as the core thermal resistance of a cold plate (the additional temperature increase per Watt applied) is directly proportional to the coolant flow channel diameter.
-For direct-to-chip solutions, Mikros has industry leading low thermal resistance, making the cooling system much more efficient and saving energy costs for data centers who utilize us.
+For direct-to-chip solutions, Mikros has industry leading low thermal resistance, making the cooling system much more efficient and saving energy costs for data centers that utilize us.

 Mikros Technologies for Data Center Cooling Solutions

-At Mikros Technologies, we specialize in extreme direct-to-chip liquid cooling and can provide custom data center cooling solutions specific to your system’s thermal management demands.
+At Mikros Technologies, we specialize in extreme direct-to-chip liquid cooling and can provide custom data center liquid cooling solutions specific to your system’s thermal management demands.
 We offer some of the highest cooling capacities in small, versatile packages and can be incorporated into current rack cooling structures.
 Our high-performance microchannel cold plates can help data centers provide their clients with the highest performing compute services while growing in agility and cost-effectiveness.